drryanjames/esaude-emr-poc/test/e2eTests/README.md

 1. [Setup your development environment](https://github.com/drryanjames/esaude-emr-poc/tree/docs#setup-development-environment)
 2. In the root directory run `npm install`
 3. In a new terminal start selenium `npm run wd:start`
-4. In a separate terminal run E2E tests `npm run e2e`
+4. In a separate terminal run E2E tests `npm run e2e` or `npm run e2e-debug`
 5. Once the tests have finished open `test/e2eTests/reports/pocE2E.html` to view results

 ## How Do I Write E2E Tests?